 Silverlake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Silverlake are slightly less educated than the national average of 21.84% for the average city or town: 15.79% of adults in Silverlake have a bachelor's degree or advanced degree
+The percentage of adults in Silverlake with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.79% of adults in Silverlake have a bachelor's degree or advanced degree.

 The per capita income in Silverlake in 2022 was $36,228, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $144,912 for a family of four.
 However, Silverlake contains both very wealthy and poor people as well.